jingmiao7/jingmiao7.github.io/_pages/about.md

 🍀Rice and Coffee in my blood
 ---------------
-* Hobbies are: playing basketball, exploring new things, and reading novels.
+* Hobbies are: basketball, novels, and exploring new things.
 * Favorite writers are: Elena Ferrante and Albert Camus.
 * Favorite things are: evening glories, forests, ocean, and life.